Sungai Buloh station: Integrated interchange station

 The new station was constructed next to then existing KTM station building, occupying what was previously the at-grade open-air car park.
 The MRT section and common concourse of the station, which is partially over KTM tracks, was built while the KTM station remained in-operation throughout the construction period.

 The integrated station opened as part of the opening of Phase One of the MRT Kajang Line on 16 December 2016.

 With the completion and opening of the new integrated station, the old KTM station structure was dismantled.
 The KTM ticketing office and other offices were relocated from the old station to the common concourse of the new station building.
 Only the original KTM station platforms were retained, while the old entrance at the southbound platform was sealed off.
 The platforms were renovated to enable access to the new KTM concourse.

-Station layout

-The station has a total of six tracks and three platforms, of which 4 tracks and 2 platforms are serviced by KTM and the other 2 tracks and a platform is serviced by the MRT.

-The station has a common elevated concourse shared by the MRT and the KTM.
-The ticket vending machines and ticketing offices for both services, as well as two retail outlets are located at this common concourse.
-The concourse was constructed over the four KTM tracks.

-From this common concourse, stairs, escalators and lifts descend from within the KTM paid area beyond the faregates to the two at-grade side platforms which were the existing platforms of the previous KTM station.
-Similarly beyond the MRT faregates, stairs, escalators and lifts bring passengers up to the MRT concourse level and the a further level up to the single island platform of the MRT line.

-The paid areas for both services however are not connected and there is no paid-area-to-paid-area integration.
-This is because the KTM and MRT use different ticketing systems.

-Exits and entrances

-The station has two entrances.
-The main entrance is Entrance A which has escalators, stairs and lifts rising from at-grade level to the common concourse, serving both MRT and KTM users.
-The other entrance is Entrance B is located at the south side of the common concourse and is linked to a staircase down to both sides of Jalan Kuala Selangor (Federal Highway 54).

 Park and ride facility

 As part of the construction of the MRT Kajang Line, a six-storey multi-storey park and ride facility was also constructed at this station.
-The facility has about 1,200 parking bays.
-The parking charge is RM4.30 per day and can only be paid by using Touch 'n Go cards.
+The facility has 1,236 parking bays for cars and 258 for motorcycles.
+The parking charge is RM4.30 per day far cars and RM1.10 for motorcycles.
+Parking can only be paid by using Touch 'n Go cards.